An illusion of difference: Reconstituting women on welfare into the working poor

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Solomon, Brenda M., "An illusion of difference: Reconstituting women on welfare into the working poor" (1999).
 Sociology - Dissertations.
-Paper 38.
+38.